Onlineraider/CGJ/README.md

 ## 📄 License

-This project is part of the CGJ school management system.
+This project is not licensed